Heroes & Zeros (film)

 Heroes and Zeroes is a 2012 Nigerian drama film written and directed by Niji Akanni.
 It stars Nadia Buari, Bimbo Manuel and Olu Jacobs.
 It premiered on August 31, 2012 at Silverbird Galleria, Lagos.
-It was nominated in 6 categories at the 9th Africa Movie Academy Awards, winning awards for Best Director, Best Screenplay and Best Editing.
+It was nominated in six categories at the 9th Africa Movie Academy Awards, winning awards for Best Director, Best Screenplay and Best Editing.

-The film tells a story about the relationship between a 45 - old married film director, Amos (Bimbo Manuel) and a film actress, Tonia (Nadia Buari).
-Amos, a middle-aged film director who is having troubles in his marriage and wants to be an international soccer star.
-His wife, Tinuke (Tina Mba) works in a financial institution and is having difficulty coping with the death of her only child.
-Amos is given the chance to be part of a big budget film that revives his career in the industry.
-Obsessed by Tonia, the lead actress, he begins an extra-marital affair.
+The film tells a story about the relationship between a 45-year-old married film director, Amos (Bimbo Manuel), and a film actress, Tonia (Nadia Buari).
+Amos is having troubles in his marriage and wants to be an international soccer star.
+His wife, Tinuke (Tina Mba), works in a financial institution and is having difficulty coping with the death of her only child.
+Amos is given the chance to be part of a big-budget film that revives his career in the industry.
+Obsessed by Tonia, the lead actress, he begins an extramarital affair.

 Plot

-Amos Ayefele (Bimbo Manuel), a film director, has lost his passion for filmmaking and is struggling with financial difficulties that strain his marriage.
+Amos Ayefele, a film director, has lost his passion for filmmaking and is struggling with financial difficulties that strain his marriage.
 Amidst his midlife crisis and unrealistic aspirations of becoming an international soccer player in his 40s, Ayefele reluctantly accepts the offer to direct a Nigerian-French collaborative film project.
-During the auditions, he is immediately drawn to Tonia (Nadia Buari) and casts her in the lead role, believing she resembles a woman he met years ago in Kaduna.
+During the auditions, he is immediately drawn to Tonia and casts her in the lead role, believing she resembles a woman he met years ago in Kaduna.
 When he shares this belief with Tonia, she is angered by his insistence that they have met before.

-Meanwhile, Ayoade Abba (Akin Lewis), a conservative investigative journalist, faces pressure from his publisher, Chief Ikudabo (Olu Jacobs), due to low sales resulting from Ayoade's restrained reporting style.
-In contrast, his colleague Diba (Gabriel Afolayan), a young and ambitious photographer, aggressively pursues sensational stories for the tabloid.
+Meanwhile, Ayoade Abba, a conservative investigative journalist, faces pressure from his publisher, Chief Ikudabo, due to low sales resulting from Ayoade's restrained reporting style.
+In contrast, his colleague Diba, a young and ambitious photographer, aggressively pursues sensational stories for the tabloid.

 As Ayefele becomes increasingly obsessed with Tonia, his infatuation begins to affect his personal life, leading him to make drastic decisions, including sending his wife away in a desperate attempt to win Tonia's affection.